 The polishing of the chip facet is also very important in mitigating optical loss.
 Two concerns while polishing are stopping at the desired surface and delaminating the upper cladding material.
 Ideally, the final position of the facet would be precisely at the end of the taper.
 However, this is quite difficult to achieve, and for that reason, the tip of the taper is extended by 100 µm so that the polishing can be stopped a few microns before the taper starts.
 If too little material is removed, the mode will not be captured as efficiently by the taper.
 If too much material is removed, there will be a larger mode mismatch at the fiber/chip interface, and more of the light will be lost.
 The other main concern is the delamination of the upper cladding.
 If there are problems with fabrication (cleanliness or excessive stress in the cladding), the cladding may not adhere to the substrate at the edge of the chip.
 When delamination happens to occur at one of the waveguides, it will result in very poor coupling efficiencies.
 If it is noticed during polishing, a polishing lubricant other than water can often improve results.

 There is room for improvement in the above protocol.
 The largest improvement would come from using a more standard method for thermally tuning the device.
 The method used here was a result of a simplified fabrication process that did not include any metal layers.
 Typically, a resistive metal layer is used for heater elements, and a highly-conductive metal layer is used for contact pads and wires from the pads to the heater elements.
-A stage can then be used to set down probes onto the pads, allowing voltage to be applied to the heaters.
+A stage can then be used to set down probes onto the pads, allowing a voltage to be applied to the heaters.
 This enables a greater level of control and stability.
+A silicon photonic chip similar to what was tested here but with metal heaters is shown in the accompanying video.

 There are other methods of coupling light to the photonic chip.
 For this work, edge coupling was used.
 Other common methods include free space coupling and grating coupling.
 Free space coupling relies upon bulk optical elements to align and focus the beam into the waveguide at the edge of the chip.
 The drawback with coupling in this manner is that it can be very difficult to optimize the alignment of the beam, and there will always be a reflection at the interface due to the index difference.
 Grating couplers scatter the light from the waveguide vertically, so that the end of a fiber can be placed at the surface of the cladding to couple to the device.
 These also have some issues, including difficult alignment (the fiber is often in the line of sight of the microscope) and higher losses.
 Fiber edge coupling is not perfect either.
 Pressing the fibers against the chip can damage the ends of the fibers, and both the fibers and the chip edge need to be cleaned frequently.
 The benefit of fiber edge coupling is that the alignment is far easier than the other two methods and is capable of achieving lower losses.